 The State is requiring Routine bacteriological testing once per month.
 Additional repeat testing is done as required by OHA.

-We continue to seek advice from and follow directions from our State and County regulatory agencies.
+We continue to follow directions from our State and County regulatory agencies.

 Each sample is submitted to a state-certified laboratory and checked for the presence of coliform bacteria and E. coli bacteria.
 If the test is negative for both, it is reported as "total coliform absent".
 If coliform bacteria are detected, it is reported as "total coliform positive" and then the presence or absence of E. coli is also reported.
 Most often, even if total coliform is positive, E. coli remains absent.

 A positive total coliform test indicates that a source of contamination may exist either in the distribution system or at the water source.
 This can result from leaks in the distribution system, backflow from a customer's pipes, surface water getting into a water source, etc. A positive E. coli test indicates not only a possible source of contamination, but the presence of fecal bacteria from animals or humans.
 The strain of E. coli is rarely, if ever, a disease-causing (enteropathogenic) strain.
 But it indicates there may be a risk of transmission of fecally-transmitted disease, whether bacterial or viral.
 In either case, follow-up samples are required.